 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have kidney disease, liver disease, lung disease, other heart problems, or low potassium or magnesium in the blood.
+- Tell your doctor if you have liver disease, lung disease, heart failure, a slow heartbeat, or other heart or heart rhythm problems.

-- Do not stop taking this medicine without first checking with your doctor.
+- Do not stop taking this medicine without talking to your doctor first.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.